aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 seesaw-effect regulation between SPI1 and GATA1 in driving the GMP and the MEP lineages.

+In this tutorial, we will cover following topics:
+- perturbation
-In this tutorial, we will cover following topics: - perturbation functionality and API in dynamo - perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset - visualize gene perturbation effects - reproduce results in dynamo paper figure7 [reference]
+functionality and API in dynamo
+- perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset
+- visualize gene perturbation effects
+- reproduce results in dynamo paper :cite:p:`QIU2022` figure7

 Similarly, suppressing the HSPC maintenance gene HLF1 triggers cells to move away from the progenitors (Lehnertz et al., 2021).